Legal Services – For Slip and Fall Injury Victims Throughout Hidalgo County

 How long do I have to file a slip and fall lawsuit in Texas?

-In Texas, the statute of limitations for personal injury cases is two years from the date of the injury.
-The one exception involves claims filed against the Texas government.
-These cases must be filed within six months of the date of the injury.
+In the state of Texas, the statute of limitations for personal injury cases is two years from the date of your injury.
+However, the one exception involves claims filed against the Texas government.
+The cases need to be filed within six months of the date of the injury.

 While many may be tempted to file suit straight away, it’s generally best to wait until the slip and fall victim’s condition has stabilized so that their attorney can accurately predict future losses, such as medical expenses, lost wages and so on.
 It’s important that your personal injury lawyer can make an accurate estimate since once the case is settled, you cannot go back to seek more compensation.